-In the first quarter of 2018, the Board of Directors approved a share repurchase program authorizing up to \$50.0 million in share repurchases.
+In 2018, the Board of Directors approved a stock repurchase program which has been amended several times to increase the aggregate amount of the stock repurchase authorization.
 In the first quarter of 2020, the Board of Directors approved an increase in the stock repurchase authorization by \$50.0 million.
 In the fourth quarter of 2020, the Board approved the stock repurchase authorization up to \$150.0 million.
+In the second quarter of 2021, the Board approved an increase of \$150.0 million to the stock repurchase program bringing the total repurchase authorization up to \$300.0 million.
+For the year ended December 31, 2021, the Company repurchased 377,783 shares for \$62.1 million.
 For the year ended December 31, 2020, the Company repurchased 1,183,095 shares for \$98.3 million.
-As of December 31, 2020, we have remaining authorization of \$102.6 million remaining under the repurchases program.
+As of December 31, 2021, the Company has remaining authorization of \$190.5 million remaining under the repurchases program.